SamuelDJudge/InvisibleMe/README.md

 Coming up with a good solution to this problem that can both maximize time and monetary costs is one of the next steps.

 * If I choose to buy bigger computers and more nodes, I wind up with a situation where most of these resources are not being used efficiently (or not used at all).
 I want to figure out how to gauge what I need when a project is submitted and not waste time/money on uneeded power.
 My understanding is that [Kubernetes](https://kubernetes.io/) would allow me to do this, since a majority of my work is embarrassingly-parallizable.
 However, given the limited time I was able to spend on this project, I was not able to test out this as much as I would like.
 It is an obvious next step.

+* There are several asthetic things I would like to fix.
+For example, due to the lack of ordering on dictionaries, my columns can shuffle, depending on how I choose to store them.
+Certainly this is fixible, but I did not find a more beautiful solution yet.

 ## Contact Information
 * Samuel David Judge